 The details of Greyfriars’ past have always been a matter of conjecture amongst historians.
-The name ‘Greyfriars’ is actually a misnomer stemming from the C20th, when it was widely held that the buildings here were all that remained of the Franciscan Friary which had stood next door since the C13th.
-More recent assessment by English Heritage concluded that this was not the case, and that the building was archetypally an example of a late medieval Merchant’s house – probably built circa 1480.
+The name ‘Greyfriars’ is actually a misnomer stemming from the 20th century, when it was widely held that the buildings here were all that remained of the Franciscan Friary which had stood next door since c1300.
+More recent assessment by English Heritage concluded that this was not the case and that the building was an example of a late medieval merchant’s house, probably built c1480.

-The desire to know for certain the exact dates of Greyfriars’ construction had grown stronger in recent years.
-After all, the suggested date of 1480 came very close to straddling the end of one era and the beginning of another.
-1485 saw the ascension of the Tudor dynasty to the throne and is generally regarded as a way-marker for the beginning of the early modern period and the end of the medieval period in this country.
+The desire to know for certain the exact dates of construction had grown stronger in recent years.
+The suggested date of 1480 came very close to straddling the end of one era and the beginning of another, with 1485 witnessing the ascension of the Tudor dynasty to the throne.
+This is generally regarded as a way-marker for the beginning of the early modern period and the end of the medieval period.

-The results may change how we think about Greyfriars – but this shouldn’t come as a surprise.
-Nothing is ever black and white in history.
-There are many layers and chapters in Greyfriars’ story and undoubtedly many more surprises to uncover.
-Science and history have worked together here to alter our perception of the past.
-All the while, new advances in historical theory and scientific practice take us closer to new possibilities and new understandings.
+The results may slighly change how we think about Greyfriars but this shouldn’t come as a surprise.
+There are many layers and chapters to Greyfriars’ story and undoubtedly many more to uncover.
+Science and history have worked together here to alter our perception of the past, pushing Greyfriars further into that transition period from late medieval to very early Tudor.